MohamadYusuf/WebRx-Site/docs/component-binding.md

 ## Disposal and memory management

-You **must** implement a *dispose* method on your view-model if your view-model holds references to any resources that aren’t inherently garbage-collectable, or run the risk of producing memory-leaks:
+You **must** implement a *dispose* method on your view-model if your view-model holds references to any resources that aren't inherently garbage-collectable, or run the risk of producing memory-leaks:

 - *setInterval* callbacks will continue to fire until explicitly cleared.
 	Use *clearInterval(handle)* to stop them, otherwise your view-model might be held in memory.